 Jesse fluffed her pillow and tossed it on her bed.
 “For what?”

 “For the lemonade.
-Mike says those IDs are great.
+Ethan says those IDs are great.
 He’s taking me to Grand Rapids tomorrow after school.
 I’m not coming back.”

 Jesse sat on her bed across from Candy.
 “You’re really going through with this?”